Bloodsucker/ExtendableClass/README.md

 ExtendableClass is a library that forces to javascript to have features which by default are not possible.
 It hacks javascript a little bit, thus it requires some extra process to achieve it, however it was built with the optimization in mind.

-This question can be compared with the question of using jQuery in your own projects.
-If you like to use jQuery, why would not like you to use ExtendableClass in your projects in order to get this OO features as well?

 Dependencies
 ------------
 It does not have any dependence.
 It is pure javascript so it is compatible with any other library.
 Nevertheless, it uses a global variable called ExtendableClass which is the base-class Class for every class in order to get the library features.